Steel God Jeeg

-Press material describes Koutetsu Jeeg as "A simple tale of 'Good versus Evil' while at the same time [being] a robot anime created for the sake of the adult core audience."

-On February 19, 2007, it was announced that the JAM Project song "STORMBRINGER" would be the opening theme.

 Plot

 The story takes place 50 years after the original and features a new cast of characters—primarily the new main character Kenji Kusanagi, a high school student and motorcycle racer who becomes Koutetsushin Jeeg to fight the sudden reappearance of "Haniwa Genjin" ("Haniwa Phantom Gods", or clay robots) from the Great Jama Kingdom ruled by Queen Himika.
 Other characters include Tsubaki Tamashiro (granddaughter of Miwa Uzuki) and Kyo Misumi, Kenji's partners.
 Other main characters from the original series also appear.

 Background

 1975, Kyushu.
 The war against the Great Jama Kingdom is turning against the Japanese Security Forces.
 During a violent clash between Queen Himika and her generals against the first Jeeg, piloted by Hiroshi Shiba, the bronze bell embedded within Jeeg activates and he is transported to the crater of an extinct volcano.
 There, he grasps a giant sword, creating an energy vortex that surrounds the entire island.
 Dark clouds swirl and Kyushu is engulfed in an impenetrable space, later dubbed the "zone."
 All communication with Kyushu ceases.
 As years go by with no change in the zone recorded, people and even the world's governments lose their interest in the zone, and the world moves on.
 The Japanese Government, however, decides to build a new Build Base to watch over the zone in preparation for a possible attack.